tom-howard/ros/content/amr31001/lab2.md

 [^wiki]: https://en.wikipedia.org/wiki/Odometry

-Our robot can keep track of its position (and orientation) as it moves around.
+Our robot can therefore keep track of its position (and orientation) as it moves around.
 It does this using data from two sources:

 1. **Wheel encoders**: Our robot has two wheels, each is equipped with an encoder that measures the number of rotations that the wheel makes.
 1. An **Inertial Measurement Unit (IMU)**: Using accelerometers, gyroscopes and compasses, the IMU can monitor the linear and angular velocity of the robot, and which direction it is heading, at all times.